Itera/ktor-workshop/README.md

 ---

-## StatusPages
+## Status Pages

-StatusPages was installed by the starter code into the Routing file.
+The StatusPages plugin was installed by the starter code into the Routing file.

 At the minute it catches Throwable - and sends a 500.

-This can be customized to match any exception adn set any different HTTP status.
+This can be customized to match any exception and set any different HTTP status.

 Remember that routes can also return other codes than 200 - it doesn't have to go via StatusPages and exceptions.